JacobH1992/one-click-hugo-cms/site/content/work/tandem-brand-launch.md

 ---
 title: "Tandem Brand Launch"
 date: 2018-01-04T15:04:10.000Z
-description: As one of the first employees of Tandem I was involved in helping create a new brand for a new kind of bank built together with its customers.
+description: A new brand for a new kind of bank.
-image: /img/tandem-brand.jpg
+image: /img/cover/tandem-brand.jpg
 roles: |
   Product designer

   Front-end developer
-workdate: 2018
+workdate: 2016
 ---
 ### Starting out

+As one of the first employees of Tandem I was involved in helping create and iterate a new brand for the bank.
+We started with a single question, “What is a good bank?” and a desire to reinvent banking to improve people’s lives.

 For the first few months we operated under the guise of '#agoodbank', a non-brand that we leveraged to gain a greater understanding of what people really needed from a bank.
 We ran discovery workshops, interviews and created a community of people we called 'Co-Founders' — a group of ordinary, un-banky people who would help shape and build the kind of bank they wanted.